-A prerequisite GPA of 3.000 is necessary to apply to the Linfield-Good Samaritan School of Nursing.
-This is calculated on all prerequisite courses complete at the time of application.
-The minimum 3.000 prerequisite GPA must be maintained through the completion of all prerequisite coursework.
+• All GPA requirements are calculated on prerequisite courses complete at the time of application and must be maintained through the completion of all prerequisite coursework.

 Students must have 62 semester credits (93 quarter credits) of transferable coursework complete prior to beginning the program.
 Courses may be completed at any regionally accredited community college or university.
 Official evaluation of all transfer credit will be made after admission and confirmation into the program.
-Please be aware that any coursework graded C- or below does not meet prerequisite requirements and will not transfer to Linfield.
-In general, professional/technical courses will not transfer.
+Please be aware that, generally, professional/technical courses will not transfer.
 Repeated courses (that is, courses with the same content) will only transfer once.
 Students who have questions about the transferability of any coursework should contact firstname.lastname@example.org.

-Students seeking their first bachelor’s degree must also complete general education requirements prior to graduation.
+Students seeking their first bachelor’s degree must also complete Linfield Curriculum (general education) requirements prior to graduation.
 These may be completed during the nursing program, but it is recommended that the majority of these courses be completed prior to enrollment.
-The prerequisite courses above will satisfy many of the general education requirements, but five areas—Creative Studies (CS), Ultimate Questions (UQ), Vital Past (VP), U.S. Pluralisms (US) and Global Pluralisms (GP)—generally require an additional 3 semester credit or 4 quarter credit course.
+Nursing prerequisite courses will satisfy some of the general education requirements, but five areas—Creative Studies (CS), Ultimate Questions (UQ), Vital Past (VP), U.S. Pluralisms (US) and Global Pluralisms (GP)—generally require an additional 3 semester-credit or 4 quarter-credit course.

 *Second degree applicants satisfy the writing requirement by virture of their first bachelor degree.
 No additional writing courses are required.

-Track your progress with a prerequisite course checklist (PDF), (DOC).
+Track your progress with a prerequisite GPA calculator.

 Detailed transfer guides are available for many area community colleges and universities.

-If you have any questions regarding the transferability of your courses, please contact Mindy Cowan.
+If you have any questions regarding the transferability of your courses, please contact email@example.com.